10:00 am US Eastern Time

 A CHE exclusive feature

 Related work from Jill Stein and Ted Schettler:

 Environmental Threats to Healthy Aging Report: With a Closer Look at Alzheimer’s and Parkinson’s Diseases: http://www.agehealthy.org

-On Thursday, May 7, at 10:00 AM Pacific/ 1:00 PM Eastern CHE hosted this important call on metabolic syndrome, a cluster of conditions occurring together that elevate a person’s risk of developing certain chronic diseases such heart disease, stroke and diabetes and its intersection with what is being called the Western Disease Cluster.
+On #date# CHE hosted this important call on metabolic syndrome, a cluster of conditions occurring together that elevate a person’s risk of developing certain chronic diseases such heart disease, stroke and diabetes and its intersection with what is being called the Western Disease Cluster.
 On the call we explored how metabolic syndrome is a red flag for the state of public health, how it is connected to environmental factors and what opportunities it presents for preventative interventions beyond medicine, such as public health policies, community planning and food systems.

 Featured speakers included: